Maroon Bells Weddings

 The Maroon Bells, a series of distinctively bell-shaped, wine-colored peaks towering 14,000 ft. above the pristine, glacial Maroon Creek Valley, offer some of the most spectacular natural views in the world.
 From meadows of vibrant wildflowers to airy groves of Aspen trees to summit-based alpine tundra, the Maroon Bells promise a variety of natural habitats and a diverse, vivid representation of the wild Elk Mountain range.
 With six scenic hiking trails, various camping sites and biking paths, visitors can enjoy multiple ways to access Aspen’s natural marvels and endless mountain adventure any time of year.

-How much does it cost to get married at Maroon Bells?
+How much does it cost to plan a Maroon Bells Amphitheater Wedding?

 Weddings at Maroon Bells are affordable.
 Renting the amphitheater for your ceremony only costs $200 so it’s one of (if not the most) affordable ceremony sites in the Aspen area.

-How do you reserve the Maroon Bells amphitheater?
+How do you reserve the Maroon Bells amphitheater for your wedding?

 You can reserve the amphitheater via the Recreation.gov website.